preethiramanujam/online-bank/README.md

 - CRUD operations
 - Multi threaded Concurrency
 - Extend usecase on many to many relationship for customer-bankaccount
+- Repository classes for Customer and Transaction to be independently handle the entities.
+- Controller classes and request validation generated from swagger file using swagger codegen.

 ## Build & Run
 The project utilises Gradle Wrapper.